pulumi/docs/reference/programming-model.md

 #### URNs {#urns}

 The URN of a resource is constructed from the name provided by the resource, the type of the resource, and the types of all the parent component resources.
-It also include information about the project and stack.
+It also includes information about the project and stack.
 For example:

 ```
 urn:pulumi:thumbnailer-twitch::video-thumbnailer::cloud:bucket:Bucket$cloud:function:Function::onNewThumbnail